-- Get Tempo’s trial when you have time to try out the software, not when you’re stressed by major deadline-driven projects like website launches, product launches, or end-of quarter reviews.
+Don't try Tempo when you’re stressed by major deadline-driven projects like website launches, product launches, or end-of quarter reviews.

 If your development team is working on a new feature, see how many hours have been dedicated to it.
 If you’re trying out Cost Tracker, you can use it to make sure you’re staying under budget.

-- Configure your settings.
 To get the most out of Tempo, you need to make sure you have the right permissions, so you can view reports and set them up properly.
 Your trial period is a good time to make sure some of your settings are properly configured, for example with workload schemes for Cloud and Server.

-- Use real data.
 You’re free to create fake data when trying out Tempo, but we recommend using the real thing to really get a feel for the software.
 You can keep the information you enter into Tempo, so the work is not lost after your trial.

 Write them down and don’t worry too much about solving them right away.
 You can check out the Help Center if it’s something straightforward.

-- If you’re still not sure about Tempo after 30 days, ask for an extension on your trial.
-If you're on Server, you may get one.
+If you’re still not sure about Tempo after 30 days, just ask for more time.
+If you're on Server, you may get it.
 We’re nice like that.